Department of Theology

 This course explores, through ecclesial texts and some Catholic fiction and film, distinctive themes and issues that mark Catholic identity in the 20th century, including sacramentality, tradition, the faith and reason relationship, and Catholic understandings of authority and community.
 Offered at the discretion of the department.
 Offered at the discretion of the department.
 Not currently offered.

 TH 211 Comparative Religion 3 Cr

 A study of the origins and beliefs of major world religions in historical contexts.
 Fulfills global diversity requirement.
-Offered at the discretion of the department.
+Offered each year.

 TH 212 Medieval Women Mystics 3 Cr

 The course explores the development of a theology of mysticism that emerged in the context of neo-platonism and its chief proponent within the Christian context, Pseudo-Dionysius.
 Following that, the course explores several texts by women mystical writers of the High Middle Ages as one access point to the interconnections that exist between mystical experience and lay piety.
-Fall semester; even-numbered years.
+Offered at the discretion of the department.

 TH 220 Moral Theology 3 Cr

 An introduction to moral decision making and moral action in light of biblical principles and changing contexts.
-Each year.
+Offered each year.